Why so many wireless carriers seem to have “America’s best network”

 Rather than focusing on one phone, tests that utilize crowdsourced apps retrieve data from an array of models.
 “If you want to keep an older phone and switch carriers, or get a refurbished phone, then crowdsourced testing may give you a more accurate view,” says Susan Welsh de Grimaldo, director of service provider strategies at Strategy Analytics, in an email.
 But there are many instances in which the standards supported by your particular phone might constrain performance.
 “AT&T’s performance this year was particularly dependent on some new modem technologies, so phones such as the iPhone 7 might not see that performance,” warns PCMag’s Segan.
 “And a lot of T-Mobile’s newer rural coverage is dependent on Band 71 support, so if you don’t have a B71-capable phone, it’s a whole different map.”

 All of this can get sufficiently complex that it can be easier to focus on the single metric of download speeds.
 But reliability matters more; when Qualcomm does its own network drive tests, its key metrics are “coverage and capacity,” said Kirti Gupta, vice president of technology and economic strategy, at an event in Washington.
-In that light, the composite scores of RootMetrics and PCMag and OpenSignal’s LTE-availability metric are the figures to focus on.
+In that light, the composite scores of RootMetrics and PCMag and Opensignal’s LTE-availability metric are the figures to focus on.

 “Reliability and consistency of speed is more important to a good overall experience than top download speeds,” says de Grimaldo.
 So while wireless carriers may like to brag about their download ratings, the reality is simpler: If you don’t have to think too much about your wireless service, then you had the right idea when you picked yours.